SPT100 - Introduction to Sport Management

 SPT405 - Finance and Economics of Sport

 Designed to provide a detailed examination of the relationship between sport finance, economic and corporate sponsorship in sport.
-Topics covered will include the theoretical premise of sponsorship, alignment marketing, strategic communication through sponsorship and fundraising, determining the value of an organization and its activities as well as the evaluation of sponsorship activities.
+Topics covered will include the theoretical premise of sponsorship, alignment marketing, strategic communication through sponsorship and fundraising, and determining the value of an organization and its activities, as well as the evaluation of sponsorship activities.
 Perspectives from the event holder (i.e., property) offering a sponsorship and from the organization functioning as the sponsor will be considered.
 This course is an analysis of how economic models are used to measure the impact of sport on various economies.
+(3 crs.)

 SPT410 - Governance in Sport